Popesite/Leonardo-Dicaprio/README.md

 **Looking for team members (yes/no)**: Maybe

 **Project description (3 sentences max)**:
     A porfolio website for Leonardo Dicaprio.
-This is would a fake responsive website that target mobile and web users.
 It should including major sections such as porfolio, Movies, and News.

 **Who is this project for**?
 Leonardo Dicaprio